 This is the process we must be aware of.
 Our negative thoughts can drastically change the brain’s mechanism.
 Negative people missed this.
 They have no idea what makes them depressed all the time.

 When we are negative about almost everything that happens to us, it creates a neural connection that is associated with negative thoughts.
-That neural connection will produce automatic responses when the same event or stimulus appear.
+That neural connection will produce automatic responses when the same event or stimulus appears.

 The Hearty Soul proposed four tricks to avoid negativity